exercism/java/exercises/concept/remote-control-competition/.docs/introduction.md

 Interfaces usually contain instance methods.

-An example of an interface found in the Java Class Library, apart from `Clonable` illustrated above, is `Comparable<T>`.
+An example of an interface found in the Java Class Library, apart from `Cloneable` illustrated above, is `Comparable<T>`.
 The `Comparable<T>` interface can be implemented where a default generic sort order in collections is required.